skyventus/tp/docs/DeveloperGuide.md

 ##### Delete Feature

-The purpose of delete function is to facilitate user to remove a transaction in the TransactionList if they made a mistake.
+The purpose of `Delete` function is to facilitate user to remove a transaction in the TransactionList if they made a mistake.
 It extends Command and TransactionList to get the correct index to remove.

-Given below is an example usage scenario and how the report mechanism behaves at each step.
+Given below is an example usage scenario and how the `Report` mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The TransactionList is empty.